 Such contingencies are common and to be expected.
 Cut when you see too many of them in an offer, that’s a red flag.
 “Every time a contingency isn’t met, the buyer has the option to back out of the deal and keep his earnest money deposit.
 Of course, from a seller’s perspective, the less opportunities the buyer has to back out of the deal, the better.
 In light of this, you should pick the deal with the fewest conditions from the beginning.
 The offer you choose should have as few conditions as possible, exactly like the sale price.”

 But it takes expertise and experience to recognize when to turn down an offer because it has too many conditions.
-So once more, it would be wise to speak with a Riverside representative at 951-476-3231 about this.
+So once more, it would be wise to speak with a San Bernardino representative at 951-476-3231 about this.

 3. Slow Response/Contract Errors and an Unworkable Closing Timeline